"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Tasks Analysis

 \section{Tasks Analysis}

-As previously mentioned, existing model pruning schemes exhibit diverse behavior in terms of corruption robustness.
-Unfortunately, it is not clear why certain pruning techniques affect robustness in one way or another.
-In this work, we aim to provide an in-depth understanding of this phenomenon which will not only support a real-world deployment of such models but could also lead to more advanced pruning approaches.
-Specifically, we are interested in answering the following questions. \begin{itemize} \item Given two models pruned with different pruning techniques, what aspects of the models make their accuracy and robustness differ from each other? \item Which properties cause a model to be significantly more robust than the other? \item Which model has disentangled and better/robust representations for clean vs corrupted data? \item Why certain samples are more vulnerable to the model pruning? \end{itemize} These questions are articulated by domain experts, which are critical for comparing and designing better pruning strategies.
-To help domain experts improve their understanding of model behavior and answer the above questions, we distill these questions into the following four requirements to drive the design of the visualization system.
+As previously mentioned, existing model pruning schemes exhibit diverse behaviors.
+Specifically, some pruned models are more robust to different data corruption than others.
+Unfortunately, it is not clear why certain pruning techniques affect a model in one way and not another.
+In this work, we aim to provide an in-depth understanding of this phenomenon that will not only support a real-world deployment of such models but could also lead to more advanced pruning approaches.
+Here, we are specifically interested in answering the following questions: For given two models pruned with different pruning techniques, what properties of the models make their accuracy and robustness differ from each other?
+What properties can make certain samples more vulnerable to the model pruning?
+Are current evaluation benchmarks sufficient for the network pruning methods?